diyadas/HBC-regen/README.md

 15. Volcano plots of differentially expressed genes (`oeHBCregen_volcano.R`)
 16. Olfactory Receptor (OR) gene and OR regulation associated gene expression plots (`oeHBCregen_OR.R`)

-###Motif Analysis
+### Motif Analysis
-17. Look for transcription factor motifs in the top 1000 most enriched genes in the activated HBC1 cluster relative to resting HBCs ('oeHBC1_findMotif.sh')
+17. Look for transcription factor motifs in the top 1000 most enriched genes in the activated HBC1 cluster relative to resting HBCs (`oeHBC1_findMotif.sh`)

 ### Dependencies/useful R packages: